Niger attack reignites debate over military authorization: What to know about AUMF

 Why is it relevant now?

-AUMF originally authorized the president to use military force on a specific terrorist organization, but it’s been misused over the years by both Obama and President Trump to fight other terrorist organizations around the world, Jimmy Gurulé, a Notre Dame law professor, told Fox News.
+AUMF originally authorized the president to use military force on specific terrorist organizations, but it’s been misused over the years by both Obama and President Trump to fight other terrorist groups around the world, Jimmy Gurulé, a Notre Dame law professor, told Fox News.

 “It’s pretty obvious just from the text that it was in response to the 9/11 attacks and intended to authorize the president to use force and kill the persons responsible for the terror attacks,” Gurulé said.
 “Here we are 16 years after the authorization was passed by Congress.”